 Our single largest group of customers are SBC Communications Inc., or SBC, and its operating subsidiaries.
 SBC International Inc., or SBCI, a wholly owned subsidiary of SBC, is also one of our significant shareholders.
-It currently holds approximately 22.7% of our outstanding ordinary shares.
+It currently holds approximately 19.5% of our outstanding ordinary shares.
 A significant decrease in the sale of products and services to SBC or its subsidiaries may materially adversely affect our results of operations and financial condition.

 Substantially all our work for SBC is conducted directly with SBC's operating subsidiaries, such as Southwestern Bell Mobile Systems, Southwestern Bell Yellow Pages, Southwestern Bell Communications Services (SBC's long distance provider) and Southwestern Bell Telephone Company.
-These SBC relationships accounted for in the aggregate 16.6% of our total revenue in the first six months of fiscal 1999 and 20.8%, 34.5% and 38.0% of revenue in fiscal 1998, 1997 and 1996, respectively.
-The absolute amount of revenue attributable to SBC and such subsidiaries amounted to \$46.2 million in the first six months of fiscal 1999.
-1997 and 1996, respectively.
+These SBC relationships accounted for in the aggregate 15.7% of our total revenue in the nine months ended June 30, 1999 and 20.8%, 34.5% and 38.0% of revenue in fiscal 1998, 1997 and 1996, respectively.
+The absolute amount of revenue attributable to SBC and such subsidiaries amounted to \$69.6 million in the nine months ended June 30, 1999.9 million and \$80.5 million in fiscal 1998, 1997 and 1996, respectively.